oracle-livelabs/pts/ac-with-ucp/lab2-configure-env/lab2-configure-env.md

 ### Step 4 - Compile the demo application

-* Open a terminal window change to the ac directory:
+* Open a terminal window and change to the ac directory:

 ````
 oracle@demorac: $ <copy>cd /home/oracle/work/ac</copy>